 The Copper Alliance® represents the network of regional copper centers and their industry-leading members, which is led by the International Copper Association, Ltd. (ICA).
-Headquartered in New York, the organization has offices in five primary regions: Asia, Europe, Africa, Latin America and North America.
+Headquartered in Washington, D.C., the organization has offices in five primary regions: Asia, Europe, Africa, Latin America and North America.
 Copper Alliance programs and initiatives are executed in nearly 60 countries through these regional offices and a broad network of copper centers around the world.

 ICA and its 39 members bring together the global copper industry to develop and defend markets for copper and to make a positive contribution to society’s sustainable-development goals.
 ICA’s members represent a majority of global copper production and include many of the largest copper and copper-alloy fabricators.
 Each year, its members invest $50 million into ICA’s programs with the largest share of those funds going toward initiatives producing a positive impact on sustainable development.